simon-ritchie/apysc/docs_src/source/assert_equal_and_not_equal.md

 <iframe src="static/assert_equal_basic_usage/index.html" width="0" height="0"></iframe>

-The `assert_not_equal` interface has the same arguments and if an `left` value and `right` value are the same values, an assertion will fail:
+The `assert_not_equal` interface has the same arguments, and if the `left` value and `right` value are the same values, an assertion fails:

 ```py
 # runnable